endpointservices/mps3/docs/The sync protocol for a client-side, causally consistent, multiplayer DB over the S3 API.md

 1. Minimalism.
 Why bother maintaining server-side code or a database when the bucket holding the website is a serviceable persistent state store.

 2. Curiosity.
 Is it even possible to build a database on the S3 API?
-This project is a demonstration that yes it is.
+This project demonstrates that yes it is.

 3. Flexibility.
 Database are one of the least portable parts of a stack.
-Decoupling storage from the database enables many more options like self-hosting with ceph or minio or pick hosting on one of a myriad of cloud vendors that support the S3 API.
+Decoupling storage from the database enables many more options like self-hosting with minio or using a specialist storage vendor that supports the S3 API.

 ## MPS3